OsirisPrime/CDT406/README.md

     `/src/utils/`: Any code related to utility goes here.
 This includes path handling and other quality of life stuff.
     `/src/visualizations/`: Any code related to plotting or showing any kind of data goes here.

+Feel free to add more folders as needed, just make sure to document them!

 [1] https://mdh.diva-portal.org/smash/record.jsf?pid=diva2%3A946321&dswid=-6351